-Instructions include that the CNA must complete page one of the reciprocity application and mail that page back to the Division of Long Term Care Residents Protection, 3 Mill Road, Suite 308, Wilmington, DE 19806, with a copy of the CNA's photo ID and a check for $30, payable to the State of Delaware.
+Instructions include that the CNA must complete page one of the reciprocity application and mail that page back to the Division of Health Care Quality, 3 Mill Road, Suite 308, Wilmington, DE 19806, with a copy of the CNA's photo ID and a check for $30, payable to the State of Delaware.
 Page two of the application must be completed by an employer verifying the required three months of full-time experience or by a training school official verifying that the CNA attended a CNA training program of at least 150 hours.
 Page three must be completed by the current out-of-state nurse aide registry.
-Pages two and three must be returned together to the Division of Long Term Care Residents Protection, The Windsor Building, 24 NW Front Street, Suite 200, Milford, DE 19963.
+Pages two and three must be returned together to the Division of Health Care Quality, 3 Mill Road, Suite 308, Wilmington, DE 19806.

 After the Division approves the application for reciprocity, the Division will issue the person a Delaware Nurse Aide Certificate.
 Individuals must allow at least 30 days for processing the application, and applicants for reciprocity cannot be employed as a CNA until the Division approves the application for reciprocity.